STUDIO UNIFORM GUIDELINES

 UNIFORM BASICS: Ballet

-Flesh pink tights are to be worn with pink ballet shoes.
+Flesh pink tights with pink ballet shoes.
 Socks are not permitted.

 UNIFORM BASICS: Jazz and Tap

-Skintone Fiesta tights are worn with jazz and tap shoes.
+Skintone Fiesta tights with jazz and tap shoes.
 Socks are not permitted.

-Boys should wear black shorts or pants, with a plain black or white t-shirt.
+Black shorts or pants, with a plain black t-shirt or singlet.

 UNIFORM BASICS: Acro